Analysis | Walmart Flashes a Warning Sign to the Entire Consumer Economy

 Walmart isn’t the only retailer to feel the pinch of high prices.
 While Home Depot Inc. reported better-than-expected first-quarter sales and saw an 11% increase in the average amount that each consumer spent in the first quarter, the number of customer transactions fell by 8%.

+And the big-box bloodbath continued on Wednesday when Target Corp. cut its full-year margin forecast from at least 8% to to 6%.
+It said fuel and freight costs were $1 billion more than expected in the first quarter, and it saw little sign of the surge in expenses easing.
+The shares fell more than 20% in pre-market trading.

-Despite the pressures on Walmart, the retailer looks relatively well placed to weather the storm.
-The share price fall looks overdone.
+Despite the pressures on Walmart and Target, the retailers are relatively well placed to weather the storm.
+The share price falls look overdone.

 Of course there are dangers, particularly the rise of the German no-frills supermarkets, Aldi and Lidl, which are expanding across the US. and competing on the same battleground of stable, low prices.

-But if Walmart is feeling the effect of the stretched consumer, other retailers have much more to worry about.
+But if Walmart and Target are feeling the effect of the stretched consumer, other retailers have much more to worry about.

 More From Bloomberg Opinion: